-end+disparities ECHO Collaborative: Is a national initiative to reduce health disparities among four disproportionately affected HIV subpopulations, including MSM of color and transgender people.
+- end+disparities ECHO Collaborative quality improvement tools on addressing health disparities among four disproportionately affected HIV subpopulations, including MSM of color and transgender people.

-Innovative Approaches to Engaging Hard-to-Reach Populations Living with HIV/AIDS into Care: Provides tools for agencies to improve care engagement for hard-to-reach individuals.
-This effort is part of IHIP: Integrating HIV Innovative Practices.
+- Innovative Approaches to Engaging Hard-to-Reach Populations Living with HIV/AIDS into Care tools help agencies improve care engagement for various hard-to-reach individuals.